pompyproductions/autocad-reference/docs/configuration/options.md

   <figcaption>My prefererred pickbox size.</figcaption>
 </figure>

 You might think that using a very small cursor is the "pro" way to go, but too small a cursor will end up being a hindrance instead, just like an overly sensitive mouse.
 The key to always pick the right objects is not through cursor size, but through healthy drawing habits.
-Here's some tips:
+Here are some tips:

 - Make sure the right objects are on top (this is _seriously_ painful),
 - If it's easier, pick multiple objects and remove the unwanted ones,
-- Make sure hatches aren't getting in your way (freeze them for precise work),
+- Make sure [hatches](../workflow/hatches.md) aren't getting in your way (freeze them for precise work),
-- Manage your layers so that there aren't so many objects in the first place.
+- [Manage your layers](../workflow/layers.md) so that there aren't so many objects in the first place.

 If you're interested in how to get better at picking exactly what you want, head over to the ["Selecting Objects"](../workflow/selection.md) article under the ["Workflow"](../workflow/index.md) section.